radius-project/design-notes/architecture/2024-08-controller-component-threat-model.md

 ## System Description

-The Controller component is a critical part of the Radius system, responsible for managing Kubernetes resources through custom controllers and webhooks.
-It ensures that the desired state of the system is maintained by continuously monitoring and reconciling resources.
+The Controller component enables users to manage Radius resources through the Kubernetes API.
+Users define their application using existing Kubernetes resource types like `Deployment` and the `Recipe` CRD provided by Radius.
+The job of the controller is to ensure that the desired state of the system is maintained in both Radius and Kubernetes by continuously monitoring and reconciling resources.

 The Controller component consists of two Kubernetes controllers (Recipe and Deployment controllers), a validating webhook for changes in the Recipe object, and several other important parts.
 We will dive into more details on the controller below.